Infinitesimal calculations in fundamental groups: Introduction

-Next consider the occurrence of blue points between cancelling pairs of red points.
-Counting these is also invariant, and in this case a count of one obstructs pulling away the third component.
-Such counts are at the heart of letter linking, as we introduced in Section~\ref{combalg} and will connect to topology in Section~\ref{topcombo}.
+Such counts are at the heart of letter braiding, as we introduced in Section~\ref{combalg} and will connect to topology in Section~\ref{topcombo}.
 There are two directions of generalization.
 One is that the idea can be iterated.
-Imagine for example another unknot component, with its Seifert surface say colored green.
-Then counts of some green point in between cancelling pairs of blue points which themselves are between cancelling pairs of red points will also define a homotopy invariant.
+Imagine for example a more complicated analog of the Borromean rings of Figure \ref{borromean3}, with its middle black component winding more times through the other two components.
+Then counts of some red point in between canceling pairs of blue points, which themselves are between canceling pairs of red points will also define a homotopy invariant.
 Such a count is a higher weight Hopf invariant.

-The second direction of generalization is to relax the disjointness of Seifert surfaces, which was needed for the argument above.
+The second direction of generalization is to allow the Seifert surfaces to intersect, which undermines the argument we used to show homotopy invariance.
 Consider a Whitehead link, as pictured in Figure~\ref{whitehead}, and imagine a third component linking with it.
 Since the red and blue surfaces intersect, the order in which the third component intersects them can change.

-But we can consider an auxiliary surface which bounds their intersection, drawn as purple segments in Figure~\ref{whitehead}, along with the part of one component running from point $A$ to $D$ and the part of the other component running from $B$ to $C$.
+But we can consider an auxiliary surface which bounds their intersection, drawn as purple segments in Figure~\ref{whitehead}, along with the parts of the link components.
 If we track intersections of a third link component both with the two Seifert surfaces and this auxiliary surface, say in purple, we would see phenomena such as in Figure~\ref{whitecobordism}.
 Here red and blue preimages of intersections cross, which happens where the Seifert surfaces intersect, but their crossing point is a boundary point for the preimage curve for the purple surface.
-So as the order of intersections with blue and red Seifert surfaces changes -- reading left to right the blue intersection goes from being before red to after red --- an intersection with the purple surface is created or destroyed.
-Thus intersections with the purple surface can be used as ``correction terms'' for finer counts of blue and red points which depend on order.
+So as the order of intersections with red and blue Seifert surfaces changes -- reading left to right, the ordering changes (red,\,blue) to (blue,\,red) -- an intersection with the purple surface is created or destroyed.
+Thus intersections with the purple surface can be used as ``correction terms'' for finer counts of blue and red intersections which depend on order.

 Here it is also worth considering the Hopf link, for which there can be no such correction term.
 Indeed, we can recognize two Seifert surfaces as generators of first cohomology of the complement of the Hopf link, and the non-triviality of their cup product implies there is no surface in the complement which bounds their intersection (along with sub-curves of the components).